3 Ways Texting Can Help Property Managers Collect Rent

 Ideally, SMS Reminder Campaigns will keep tenants paying on time (or prompt them to quickly pay any late payments).
 But texting can also be of assistance for those that are serially late in their payments.

 State laws, along with city and county ordinances, cover many rent-related issues — such as rent control, limits on late fees, and length of time a tenant can afford to be delinquent in payment prior to being served an eviction notice.
-Texting can help keep track of attempts to keep accounts in proper standing.
+Texting helps property managers keep track of attempts to keep accounts in proper standing.

 Receive Rent on Time with SMS Reminders